Federal Direct Parent PLUS Loan

 - If the loan is denied, you will be given the option to appeal the credit decision, obtain an endorser* for the loan, or allow an increase in the student’s unsubsidized student loan (please select “I do not want to pursue a Direct PLUS loan at this time” for the increase in unsubsidized loan funds). *(If you obtain an endorser for the loan, a new promissory note will need to be signed each year.)

-- New for 2015-2016 a new loan counseling requirement has been instituted for applicants who are determined to have an adverse credit history, but who qualify for a Direct Plus Loan by documenting extenuating circumstances or obtaining an endorser.
-The applicant MUST complete the counseling on the Department’s Studentloans.gov web site.
+- For applicants who are determined to have an adverse credit history, but who qualify for a Direct Plus Loan by documenting extenuating circumstances or obtaining an endorser, MUST complete a separate loan counseling.
+The applicant MUST complete the counseling on the Department’s Studentaid.gov web site.

 About the Parent PLUS Loan